eddiecp426/Udacity-Sparkify/README.md

 ## Data

 The data is in the form of JSON metadata on songs and JSON logs on meta data.
-Using python, the data was parsed as the key and value pairs were used in the tables.
+Using Python, the data was parsed as the key and value pairs were used in the tables.

 ### Song Metadata Foramt